Interview

 It's your concept: emmerdification.

-— First, platforms are good with users; then, they attract companies interested in this audience, and finally, they squeeze them all to maximize profits.
-This is how they turn everything into a big pile of shit.
+— First, platforms are good to users; then, they attract companies interested in this audience, and finally, they squeeze them all to maximize profits.
+This way they turn everything into a big pile of shit.

 Give me an example.